viorble/Lecture-Database/ch08_advanced_SQL.md

 ALTER TABLE PRODUCT
     MODIFY V_CODE CHAR(5);

+ALTER TABLE PRODUCT
+    MODIFY P_DESCRIPT VARCHAR(40);

 -- if V_CODE is not a FOREIGN KEY.
--- f V_CODE contains data that cannot be converted, the query will fail.
+-- if V_CODE contains data that cannot be converted, the query will fail.
 -- Ensure no data truncation occurs.
 ```
 # Changing a Column’s Data Characteristics